Startup Definitions

 Net PromoterCustomers likely to recommend a product to others.

-Net Promoter Score (NPS)A measure of customer loyalty, calculated by asking customers how likely they are to recommend a company's product or service.
+Net Promoter Score (NPS)A measure of customer loyalty, calculated by asking customers how likely they are to recommend a company.

 Net SalesSales after deducting returns, damaged, and missing products.